Paul Rosini

 The decision to perform a silent act wasn’t a decision at all.
 After some chemicals exploded (Malini was a chemist by trade), Malini had lost his ability to speak, which precluded him from speaking while performing his magic act.

-In addition to being an amateur magician and a chemist, Malini was a man of many talents; not only was he a magician, he was also a juggler, a proficient musician, and an adept painter.
-Notwithstanding, Malini's true love was the art of Magic.
+In addition to being an amateur magician and a chemist, Malini was a man of many talents; not only was he a magician, he was a juggler, a proficient musician, and an adept painter.
+Still, Malini’s true love was the art of Magic.

 Under the famous Italian shadowist and magician Frizzo Enrico Langone (1852-1894), Malini studied assiduously to advance his knowledge of and skill in Magic.